ovh/docs/pages/cloud/dedicated/securing-a-dedicated-server/guide.en-asia.md

 ### Updating your system

 Developers of distributions and operating systems offer frequent software package updates, very often for security reasons.
-Ensuring that your distribution or operating system is updated is a key point for securing your VPS.
+Ensuring that your distribution or operating system is updated is a key point for securing your server.

 This update will take place in two steps: